forest-snow/CMSC828L/Problem Set 2/README.md

 * All computations/machine learning must be done in Keras.
 Don't see that NumPy, etc. are allowed dependencies and do something weird.

-* If you're doing this on a Windows system and have any issues beyond your Python code (i.e. "TensorFlow won't work/install right"), we can't help you.
+* If you're doing this on a Windows system and have any issues beyond your Python code (i.e. "TensorFlow won't work/install right"), we can't help you

-  * None of these tools were designed for Windows and using Windows with them a terrible idea.
-Even Microsoft's data science and ML people generally don't anymore.
+  * None of these tools were designed for Windows and using Windows with them a terrible idea; even Microsoft's data science and ML people generally don't anymore

   * Please dual boot Linux, I can show you the basics during office hours if needed

-* You must start with the datasets as included from this repo, using the processed forms provided in the git repo.
-When your code is run during grading, this is all that will be available.
+* You must start with the datasets as included from this repo, using the processed forms provided in the git repo; when your code is run during grading, this is all that will be available

   * This is for ease of grading, and for ease of the beginners